Understanding and Treating Herniated Discs

 Our chiropractors offer safe, non-invasive treatment options for those suffering from a bulging disc.
 Chiropractic medicine uses alternative practices to restore balance and alignment to the body.
 We offer several treatment options, including physical therapy, chiropractic massage, manual manipulation, and stretching and strengthening exercises.
 Spinal traction is beneficial when combating herniated disc conditions or injuries.

 Our team at Northeastern Spine Health and Rehabilitation is dedicated to ongoing patient care.
 When it comes to herniated disc injuries and conditions, we know just how painful everyday movements can be.
 With our professional, caring, and experienced team, we are happy to provide chiropractic solutions to allow you to return to the activities you love.
-Based in Woodland Park, our professional team regularly treats clients from West Paterson, Little Falls, Totowa, Clifton, Fairfield, Cedar Grove, and Verona.
+Based in Clifton, our professional team regularly treats clients from West Paterson, Little Falls, Totowa, Clifton, Fairfield, Cedar Grove, and Verona.
 To learn more about how we can help, call us today at 973-812-0202.